Casual Gamers

 Three decisions shaped the MVP.
 Each one solved a user need and a business need at the same time — the leverage points where the design earned its keep.

-I made the Main Page the single entry point — one list of live tournaments.
-The Tournament Page doubles as sponsor real estate, solving fragmentation for pro-players and the guidance gap for casual users at the same time.
+The Main Page is the single entry point — one list of live tournaments.
+The Tournament Page doubles as sponsor real estate, solving fragmentation for pros and the guidance gap for casual users.

 Engagement and recognition extended outside the app: weekly Content Challenges drove skill growth, and Winner Highlights amplified player visibility through the company’s 100K+ social audience — a direct pathway to Altar Esports recruitment.